rich-at-thinkful/ft-curric-gists/fundamentals/build-bookmarks-app.md

 ## Build a Bookmarks App

 ### Project Overview
-Using everything you've learned over the Fundamentals section of the course, you will build an API-powered Bookmarks application that lets the user store and rate their custom web bookmarks.
+Using everything you've learned over the Fundamentals section of the course, you will build the frontend for an API-powered Bookmarks application that lets the user store and rate their custom web bookmarks.

 ### User Stories